 Moneyfarm also has a nice mobile app that is simple and easy to use with versions for iOS and Android.
 The app also provides the latest market insights for you to keep up to date with.
 A screenshot of this mobile device software taken during the investor profiling stage is shown below.

 Moneyfarm’s official website has a professional look designed mostly in white and shades of grey with an easy-to-read layout.
 The website just has four tabs at the top, and the first three have drop down menus linking to topics you might want more information about to assist you with site navigation.

 The website’s tabs are: Services, Why Moneyfarm, Resources and Help.
 In addition, each website page has Sign in and Get started buttons placed conveniently in the right upper corner.
 They can be helpful if you’re keen to open an investment account with the robo-advisor once you read this Moneyfarm review.

-Moneyfarm gives you a decent array of methods to get in contact with its support staff via its website.
+and app, while also maintaining a team of data-driven investment advisers who can recommend suitable solutions and guide you through your investment journey.
 Options include a toll-free phone number and a number you can call from abroad, as well as email and live messaging options like Live Chat, Twitter and Facebook Messenger.
 You can also fill in a form to schedule a phone appointment.